wilkelab/ggridges/README.md

 # ggjoy
 Geoms to make joyplots using ggplot2, written by Claus O. Wilke

-**Note:** This is early alpha software.
-As of today (July 13, 2017), the package is only 4 days old.
-While things generally work, you may encounter problems.
-Also, I make no guarantees at this time that the api is stable.
+This package has now been officially relased on CRAN.
+Most things should work as expected, and the API should now be relatively stable.
 For feedback and feature requests, please open issues on github.

 ## About joyplots